 As a real estate lawyer for Rockland County I have been closing loans since I’ve been admitted to the New York State Bar.
 Although I planned on practicing mostly criminal law, our country was in a strong real estate market around the time I graduated and the attorney’s I first worked for were representing lenders and I started doing the same.

 Representing lenders offered me an excellent view of all jobs related to real estate closings from Title Companies and Agencies, Mortgage Brokers and Financial Institutions, Realtors and Buyers and Sellers Attorneys as my job as Closing Agent required me to effectively communicate and schedule with all of them.
 I represented Lenders from the time I was admitted to the Bar in 1997 up to the Economic Crisis of 2007-08.
 As a Settlement Agent for the lender, my primary job was to make sure that my client, the Bank was in first position and could foreclose in the event the borrower defaulted AND that there were no stains on title which would render the property non-marketable in the event of a foreclosure so my client could sell the property and get their funds back.
-It was also part of my job to schedule with the buyers and seller’s attorneys, disburse funds and review title and make sure my client was in first position to foreclose in the event of a default.
+It was also part of my job to schedule with the buyers and seller’s attorneys, disburse funds and review title.
 This position afforded me a bird’s eye view of all the other positions responsibility and helped me to represent buyers and sellers interests in subsequent closings when I represented buyers and sellers.

 As a Buyers Attorney my job is to make sure my client is getting what he/she believes they are getting.
 I pick the Title Company and I order the Title Report.
 It’s my responsibility to either find a previously done survey and see that it’s still accurate and have it recertified, or, order a new survey and have it read into my client’s Owners Title Policy and that the Owners Policy covers the “Metes and Bounds” Legal Description contained in the Schedule A of the Title Report.
 The last thing any buyer wants is to learn AFTER the closing that there is some sought of easement or right of way on the property they just purchased and there is nothing that can be done about it as that easement, variance or “right of way” runs with the land and should have been discovered by a survey BEFORE the closing.